mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Turning away and touching are both wrong,
-> For it is like a mass of fire.
+> for it is like a mass of fire.

 #### Commentary: